 Known For : The Ashoka pillar | Vishwa Shanti Stupa , Abhishek pushkarni (coronation tank) and Archeological museums | Buddha's stupa

-Vaishali fosters important historical, cultural and religious significance for Buddhism in India.
+Vaishali fosters significance as an important historical, cultural and religious Buddhist place in India.
 Buddha visited the city quite often and the second Buddhist council was held here.
 Buddha also came here in the fifth year of his enlightenment in the rains.
 Today, the city has some relic stupas and shrines.
 You will also find here, many beautiful Pillars of Ashoka.

 Best Time : October to January

-Mindrolling Monastery is a storehouse of knowledge and bits of history of Buddhism in India.
+Mindrolling Monastery is a storehouse of knowledge and historical Buddhist place in India.
 Ngagyur Nyingma College is one of the most prominent Buddhist Indian institutes to study and practice Buddhism.
 The area also houses the Great Stupa, which is 60 mt tall and said to be the tallest Stupa in the world.
 Inside this sacred marvel are numerous shrine rooms, murals and relics.

 This monastery stands out not only because of its geography but also due to its generosity in the colour, glitter and sparkle that it adds to spirituality.
 The grand gold statues of Lord Buddha, ornamented with the richest tints and cultures are awe-inspiring.
 The area is also home to the second largest population of Tibetans in India, giving it a distinct Tibetan cultural influence.
 You can also buy some traditional Tibetan products here.